CSUMB-SCD-instructors/course-template/README.md

 ```

 **Note on slides/binary files:**
-- For PPTX files you want students to access, consider keeping them in a separate repository or using a PPTX-to-PDF conversion workflow
+- Use `scripts/strip_pptx_notes.py` to remove speaker notes from PPTX files before sharing with students
 - For large binary files (>50MB), consider Git LFS: `git lfs track "*.pptx"`
 - Files in `.studentignore` are version-controlled in instructor repo but NOT published to students